Jumio/mobile-sdk-ios/docs/integration_guide.md

 By following the steps explained in [Default UI customization](#default-ui-customization) you can see potential attributes to override.

 ----

-# Data Analysis
-You can enable or disable data analysis by calling `sdk.giveDataDogConsent(enabled: Bool)`.
-By default, data analysis is enabled.

 # Security
 All SDK related traffic is sent over HTTPS using TLS and public key pinning.
 Additionally, the information itself within the transmission is also encrypted utilizing __Application Layer Encryption__ (ALE).
 ALE is a Jumio custom-designed security protocol that utilizes RSA-OAEP and AES-256 to ensure that the data cannot be read or manipulated even if the traffic was captured.